-This three-part article is relevant to candidates preparing for the ATX-MYS exam and the laws referred to are those in force at 31 March 2019.
+This three-part article is relevant to candidates preparing for the ATX (MYS) exam and the laws referred to are those in force at 31 March 2019.
 The target readers are expected to already have a comprehensive understanding of real property gains tax.
-Although some dates referred to may be in the past, the underlying principles and concepts covered in the article are still examinable and remain relevant for current candidates.
-Candidates are advised to read this article in conjunction with the syllabus and study guide and examinable documents that are relevant for the exam session they are preparing for.
+The three parts are organised as follows:

 B. Scope of charge

 C. Chargeable persons and the rates of tax

 D. Date of disposal and date of acquisition